 The Corporation offers a wide range of products to many customers in diverse business sectors.
-Its competition is varied and includes large integrated forest product companies as well as numerous smaller distributors link with vendors going direct.
+The competitive landscape is varied and includes large integrated forest product companies, as well as many smaller distributors who have direct relationships with sellers.

 Cyclical Nature